KarenMars/pae_probe_experiments/recipes/data/README.md

 - SPEAKER  --  speaker of sentence; e.g., ``MJSR0``
 - SENT  --  sentence; e.g., ``SX204``

-FLAC files are converted from the original distribution format (WAV, FLAC, or headerless raw files) using SoX.
+WAV files are converted from the original distribution format (WAV, FLAC, or headerless raw files) using SoX.